Aedalus/malwoden/readme.md

-# (!!!Alpha) Delve
+# (!!!Alpha) Yendor

-Delve is a roguelike library, meant to perform much of the heavy lifting when creating roguelike games.
+Yendor is a roguelike library, meant to perform much of the heavy lifting when creating roguelike games.
 It takes inspiration from [rot-js](https://ondras.github.io/rot.js/hp), as well as [bracket-lib](https://github.com/thebracket/bracket-lib).
 ROT still has a number of features we're still building towards, so feel free to take the best parts from each library.

 One of the main goals of this library is to provide a simple, minimalistic `Terminal` package with great support for CP437 tilesets.
 This is one area I've found lacking, and hope this library can provide a solid framework for roguelikes and text based games.